 Trim bottoms off Brussels sprouts and halve (quarter if larger than ping-pong balls).

 Pat pork tenderloin dry, and season all sides with a pinch of salt and pepper.

 Roast the Vegetables

-Toss carrots and Brussels sprouts with 2 tsp. olive oil, ½ tsp. salt, and ¼ tsp. pepper on prepared baking sheet.
+Toss carrot pieces and Brussels sprouts with 2 tsp. olive oil, ½ tsp. salt, and ¼ tsp. pepper on prepared baking sheet.